-Storage The portion of the Core Server which provides control over a hierarchy of virtual and storage A portion of the HPSS namespace that is managed by an independent Core Server and subsystem (optionally) Migration/Purge Server.
+Storage The portion of the Core Server which provides control over a hierarchy of virtual and storage A portion of the HPSS name space that is managed by an independent Core Server subsystem and (optionally) Migration/Purge Server.

 Service physical storage resources.